The erector spinae is a main troublemaker when it comes to low back pain.

 For navigational issues, I recommend using the muscle picture at the top of the site.
 It will help with deciding on where to massage.

 I like to massage the erector spinae with a ball.
-It is really simple and comfortable.
+It is simple, comfortable, and effective.

 Did you enjoy this video and my content?
 Do you want to know more about trigger points and how they can perpetuate (chronic) pain.
 Are you looking for answers on how to relieve pain – once and forever?

 If so, then the free trigger point video course, wich I will send you in collaboration with Dr. Kuttner, is for you.

 You can sign up below and get started right away.